galaxyproject/training-material/topics/transcriptomics/tutorials/mirna-target-finder/tutorial.md

 ## Quantification of gene expression: **Salmon**

 After performing the quality assessment of the reads, we can move on to quantifying the gene expression.
 The aim of this step is to identify which transcript each read comes from and the total number of reads associated with each transcript.
-In this tutorial we will use the [Salmon](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5600148/) tool for the quantification of mRNA transcripts.
+In this tutorial, we will use the [Salmon](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5600148/) tool for the quantification of mRNA transcripts.

 ![Experimental design](../../images/salmon_logo.png)

-One of the characteristics of __Salmon__ is that it doesn't require to perform a base-to-base alignment, which is the time-consuming step of tools such as STAR and HISAT2.
-Salmon relies in the quasi-mapping concept, a new mapping technique that allows the rapid and accurate mapping of RNA-seq reads to a target transcriptome.
+One of the characteristics of __Salmon__ is that it doesn't require performing a base-to-base alignment, which is the time-consuming step of tools such as __STAR__ and __HISAT2__.
+Salmon relies on the quasi-mapping concept, a new mapping technique that allows the rapid and accurate mapping of RNA-Seq reads to a target transcriptome.
 Rather than a standard alignment, quasi-mapping seeks to find the best mappings for each read, and does so by finding minimal collections of dynamically sized, right-maximal, matching contexts between target and query positions ({% cite Srivastava2016 %})

 The quasi-mapping approach utilized by __Salmon__ requires a reference index to determine the position and orientation information for where the fragments best map prior to quantification.
 It allows to provide the transcriptome in a format that is easily and rapidly searchable.
 Therefore, it will allow us to quickly find the positions in the transcriptome where each of the reads originated.